 As of 1 November 2016, the Nhulunbuy Corporation will also require all dogs kept in Nhulunbuy and the Industrial Estate to be microchipped.

 The permanent identification (microchipping) and registration scheme greatly assists authorities in return lost and injured animals to their owners.
 Once microchipped and registered, your dog is protected for life.

 Step 1 – Permanent identification through microchipping

 The microchipping procedure is no more painful than a vaccination and is carried out the same way.
 A tiny capsule the size of a grain of rice is injected under the skin on the back of the dog’s neck.
-Gove Veterinary Services, Nhulunbuy PAWS and the Nhulunbuy Corporation each have scanners that read the digital number on the chip inside the capsule.
+East Arnhem Veterinary Services, Nhulunbuy PAWS and the Nhulunbuy Corporation each have scanners that read the digital number on the chip inside the capsule.
 Microchipping can be arranged through Gove Veterinary Services.

 Step 2 – Registration with the Nhulunbuy Corporation

 All new dog registrations and renewals must be submitted at the Nhulunbuy Corporation Head Office in Westal Street.

 1. Proof of de-sexing from your vet or a statutory declaration